 An introduction to the principles and practices of patient care during radiographic examinations.
-Topics include medical ethics, medical legal issues, patient assessment & communication, patient care & safety, infection control, surgical asepsis, vital signs & oxygen administration, contrast media, pharmacology, electrocardiography, medical emergencies, trauma & mobile considerations, the care of pediatric and geriatric patients.
+Topics include medical legal issues, patient assessment and communication, patient care and safety, infection control, surgical asepsis, vital signs and oxygen administration, electrocardiography, medical emergencies, trauma and mobile considerations, and the care of pediatric and geriatric patients.